 - Diced tomatoes – Italian diced tomatoes is our choice, you can omit entirely but it brings a lot of flavor.
 Could substitute with chunky salsa as well.

 Ground beef – or ground meat like turkey is fine too, this is how to cook frozen ground beef a number of different ways in case you forgot to thaw it out the night before. 😉

 My family loves this served all different sort of ways.
 Want a keto and gluten free style, think about making lettuce wraps or a taco salad.

+You could use a mix of half spicy ground pork and half hamburger too, a great mix.
 After you make these try our other 4 types of Instant Pot tacos so your family can make easy pressure cooker recipes each week and really enjoy them, here are a few more Instant Pot ground beef recipes too:

-- Kid favorite Instant Pot chili mac recipe is also something I love topped with lots of cheese.
+- Kid favorite Instant Pot chili mac is also something I love topped with lots of cheese.